A proof system is incomplete if and only if there exists a formula that is both unprovable and irrefutable.

 Weak representation of a r.e. predicate

-, which satisfies \ulcorner\phi\urcorner \in D_T \iff T \vdash \lnot\phi(\ulcorner\phi\urcorner)
+Define a set D_T, which satisfies \ulcorner\phi\urcorner \in D_T \iff T \vdash \lnot\phi(\ulcorner\phi\urcorner).

-and the substitution function is \Delta_1
+and the substitution function is \Delta_1-definable.

 def D : ℕ → Prop := fun φ : ℕ ↦